The Nolans: 2009–2014: Solo careers, reformation and death of Bernie Nolan

 Coleen said she had instigated the reformation after speaking to her manager.
 She explained: "We've been approached before over the last four or five years but it has never felt like the right time and the right people being involved, and this time it was like 'let's just do it once more".
 The sisters performed their hits and several classic diva-type songs.

 The reunion however sparked a split in the family as Anne has appeared in the press stating that she was excluded from the tour, and also issued a statement on her official website, which includes the comment: "they are not my sisters anymore".
 Denise also issued a statement in support of Anne, claiming that the real reason for the reunion was due to some of the sisters being in financial difficulty.
 Bernie and Maureen later made amends with Anne and Denise, but Bernie stated there would not be a reconciliation with Coleen and Linda.

-The Nolans released a new album, I'm in the Mood Again, on 28 September 2009, which reached No. 22 in the UK Albums Chart, their highest charting album for 27 years.
+The Nolans released a new album, I'm in the Mood Again, on 28 September 2009, which reached number 22 in the UK Albums Chart, their highest-charting album for 27 years.
 A live DVD was released on 9 November 2009.
 2011 saw the release of an autobiography Survivors: Our Story.

 In 2012, the eldest of the sisters, Anne, released her solo album, Just One Voice.

 In September 2012, a farewell tour was announced, to take place from 15 February to 14 March 2013.
 The line-up would be the same as for the 2009 tour.
 On 28 October it was announced that the 2013 Farewell Tour had been postponed as a result of Bernie's breast cancer resurgence.
 Early in 2013, the tour was cancelled completely.
 Bernie Nolan died from metastatic cancer on 4 July 2013, her cancer having spread to her brain, lungs, liver and bones.
 In 2014, Linda said that Bernie's death had resulted in her making up with Anne and Denise.
 Also in 2014, Coleen stated that they had been asked to tour again, with Bernie appearing via holograms, but that it was still too soon.

-2020–present: The Nolans Go Cruising
+2020–2022: The Nolans Go Cruising and death of Linda Nolan

-In February 2020, it was announced that the group would appear in a new TV series for Quest Red, The Nolans Go Crusing, a rival show to Channel 5's award winning Cruising with Jane McDonald.
+In February 2020, it was announced that the group would appear in a new TV series for Quest Red, The Nolans Go Cruising, a rival show to Channel 5's award-winning Cruising with Jane McDonald.
 In the first series the band performed together for the first time in over 10 years.
 A second series was confirmed with the return of original member Denise Nolan, who would be performing with the band for the first time in over 40 years.
+In January 2025, Linda Nolan was admitted to Blackpool Victoria Hospital with double pneumonia.
+She fell into a coma, and died on the morning of 15 January, at the age of 65.